 What the Bible Says About Changing Careers

-You are thinking about changing careers.
+You're thinking about changing careers.

-And a part of you feels guilty about it.
+And part of you feels guilty about it.
 Like you should be grateful for what you have.
 Like stability is a sign of faithfulness.
 Like wanting something different is somehow ungrateful — or worse, disobedient.

-So you are looking for permission.
+So you're looking for permission.
 Or at least for precedent.
+Good news: the Bible is full of both.

 The Bible Never Commands Career Loyalty

 The Bible commands faithfulness — to God, to your family, to your commitments, to your word.
 But faithfulness to a job title?
-That is a cultural value, not a biblical one.
+That's a cultural value, not a biblical one.
+God commanded Adam to work the garden.
+He didn't command Adam to stay a gardener forever.

 Biblical People Who Changed Careers